-Across countries and over time, credit expansions have repeatedly led to episodes of real estate booms and busts.1 Ten years ago, the Global Financial Crisis (GFC), the most recent of these, began with the Panic of 2007.2 The pricing of MBS had given no indication of rising credit risk.
-Nor had market indicators such as early payment default or serious delinquency - higher house prices censored the growing underlying credit risk.
-Myopic lenders, who believed that house prices would continue to increase, underpriced credit risk.
+Across countries and over time, credit expansions have led to episodes of real estate booms and busts.1 Ten years ago, the Global Financial Crisis (GFC), the most recent of these, began with the Panic of 2007.2 The pricing of MBS had given no indication of rising credit risk.
+Nor had market indicators such as early payment default or delinquency - higher house prices censored the growing underlying credit risk.
+Myopic lenders, who believed that house prices would continue to increase, underpriced credit risk.3

-Under the Dodd Frank Act, Congress put into place a new financial regulatory architecture with increased capital requirements and stress tests to limit the banking sector's role in the amplification of real estate price bubbles (Duca et al. 2017, Calem et al. 2016).
+In the aftermath of the crisis, under the Dodd Frank Act, Congress put into place a new financial regulatory architecture with increased capital requirements and stress tests to limit the banking sector's role in the amplification of real estate price bubbles (Duca et al. 2017, Calem et al. 2016).
 There remains, however, a major piece of unfinished business: the reform of the US housing finance system whose failure was central to the GFC.
-Fannie Mae and Freddie Mac, the government-sponsored enterprises (GSEs), put into conservatorship under the Housing and Economic Recovery Act (HERA) of 2008,3 await a mandate for a new securitization structure.
+Fannie Mae and Freddie Mac, the government-sponsored enterprises (GSEs), put into conservatorship under the Housing and Economic Recovery Act (HERA) of 2008,4 await a mandate for a new securitization structure.
 The future state of the housing finance system in the US is still not resolved.

-Currently, the US taxpayer backs almost all securitized mortgages through the GSEs and Ginnie Mae.4 While pre-crisis, as shown in Table 1, private label securitization (PLS) had provided a significant share of funding for mortgages, since 2007, PLS has withdrawn from the market (McCoy et al. 2017).
-A key policy question for a reformed system is how to bring private capital back to mortgage securitization.5 The newly developed Credit Risk Transfer market is one way of doing so.6
+Currently, US taxpayers back almost all securitized mortgages through the GSEs and Ginnie Mae.5 While pre-crisis, as shown in Table 1, private label securitization (PLS) had provided a significant share of funding for mortgages, since 2007, PLS has withdrawn from the market (McCoy et al. 2017).

-The pricing of publicly traded securities backed by mortgages or their derivatives can discourage lending and borrowing, if credit risk is appropriately priced, and, in that way, limit housing bubbles.
-Securitization markets, including the over the counter market for residential mortgage backed securities (RMBS) and the ABX, the securitization index, failed to do this in the housing bubble years 2003-2007.
-GSEs developed Credit Risk Transfers (CRTs) to trade and price credit risk with private market capital.
-But would the CRT market, as constituted today, have behaved any differently than asset markets during the housing bubble?
-What differentiates this market from the securities markets that failed to price risk?
-Are prerequisites for the success of this market currently in place?
-And how will CRTs fare under housing finance reform?
+The appropriate pricing of mortgage backed securities can discourage lending if risk rises, and, potentially, can limit housing bubbles that are enabled by excess credit.
+Securitization markets, including the over the counter market for residential mortgage backed securities (RMBS) and the ABX securitization index, failed to do this in the housing bubble years 2003-2007.

+GSEs have recently developed Credit Risk Transfers (CRTs) to trade and price credit risk.
+The objective is to bring private market discipline to bear on risk taking in securitized lending.
+For the CRT market to accomplish this, it must avoid the failures of financial assets to price risk.
+Are prerequisites for this in place?
+Moreover, how will CRTs fare under alternate scenarios of housing finance reform?

-In the following, Section II describes the fundamental problem of mispriced credit in nontransparent securitization that amplified the housing price bubble.
-Section III shows how the structure of securitization markets worsened this problem in the GFC.
-Section IV examines CRT markets and compares them to the securities markets that failed as well as GSE reform proposals to determine how they undermine or support the potential benefits of CRT trading.
+In the following, Section II describes the fundamental problem of nontransparent securitization that resulted in mispriced credit that contributed to the housing price bubble.
+Section III shows how the structure of securitization markets worsened this problem.
+Section IV compares CRTs to the securities markets that failed and examines GSE reform proposals to determine how they undermine or support the potential benefits of CRT trading.

 II.
-RMBS Mispricing
+RMBS Mispricing, the Lack of Transparency and Naïve Investors

-While securities trading can price risk, in the run-up to the GFC, this did not occur.
-In order to draw lessons from this failure for reform of the housing finance system, it is important to understand why.
-Housing finance is instrumental in whether and how housing bubbles form.
-Herring and Wachter (1999, 2003) show how banks amplify bubbles by lending into rising housing markets, ratifying market prices, and causing prices to rise farther.
-In this crisis, however, the major source of funding was not portfolio lending but, rather, securitization markets.
-Whether for portfolio lending or securitization, due to the heterogeneity of housing, lenders use "comparables," based on current market values to decide loan amounts, which creates a positive feedback loop between house price rises and lending expansions (Wachter 2016).
+While securities trading can price risk, in the run-up to the GFC, this did not happen.
+In order to draw lessons for credit risk transfer (CRT) markets as part of the reform of the housing finance system, it is necessary to understand why housing finance markets failed to price risk.
+Herring and Wachter (1999, 2003) show how housing finance ratifies and amplifies housing bubbles.
+Due to the heterogeneity of housing, lenders use "comparables," based on current market values to decide loan amounts, which creates a positive feedback loop between house price rises and lending expansions (Wachter 2016).